History of Istanbul: Late Roman period and the Eastern Roman (Byzantine) Empire

 Throughout the fifth century, the Western Roman Empire lost most of its power through a decline in political, economic, and social situations, the last western emperor being deposed by Germanic mercenaries in AD 476; the eastern half, however, was flourishing.
 According to historians this flourishing Eastern Roman Empire was then classified as the Byzantine Empire to distinguish it from the Roman Empire.
 This empire was distinctly Greek in culture, and became the centre of Greek Orthodox Christianity after an earlier split with Rome, and was adorned with many magnificent churches, including Hagia Sophia, once the world's largest cathedral.
 The seat of the Patriarch of Constantinople, spiritual leader of the Eastern Orthodox Church, remains.

 The most famous Byzantine emperor was Justinian (527-565).
 During his reign, he extended the Byzantine Empire to its largest boundaries spreading from Palestine to the tip of Spain.
 His other achievements include the famous Hagia Sophia church and the organized law system called the Codex which was completed in 534.
-However, Justinian's reign was the greatest influence of the Byzantine Empire.
+Justinian's reign is considered the greatest influence of the Byzantine Empire.

 Starting in the 600s, warfare kept Constantinople's power flip-flopping between decline and progression.
 Alliance with Europe slowly began to break away from the Byzantine Empire between the seventh-eighth centuries, when the Byzantine and Roman churches disagreed on various subjects.
 However, the distinguishing gap placed between the two churches involved the use of icons in the church.
-Icons, being images of Christian holy people such as Jesus Christ, the Virgin Mary, and the saints, to Byzantine Christians were more than representations; they were believed to possess holy power that affected people's daily lives While many Byzantines worshiped icons many opposed the icons because they tested the authorities of the emperor.
+Icons, being images of Christian holy people such as Jesus Christ, the Virgin Mary, and the saints, to Byzantine Christians were more than representations; they were believed to possess holy power that affected people's daily lives.
+While many Byzantines worshiped icons, many opposed the icons, because they tested the authorities of the emperor.
 Finally, in 726 Emperor Leo III the Isaurian (ruled, 717-741) ordered all icons to be destroyed.
 The destruction of icons reorganized and reoriented the Byzantine rulers in imperial power.
 The fierce opposition to icons clashed with the Pope's tolerance of images.
 The papacy was unwilling to permit sacred images and icons to be destroyed and this caused an eventual separation.
 Their separation caused hatred between the two churches and cooperation between the two was a struggle.